Variable Selection in Latent Regression IRT Models via Knockoffs: An Application to International Large-scale Assessment in Education: Variable Selection via Knockoffs

 \subsection{A Three-step Procedure When Model Parameters are Unknown and Its Robustness}

-The knockoff procedure described previously requires the true joint model for $\YY_i$ and $\ZZ_i$, which is infeasible in practice.
-When the true model is known, the variable selection problem becomes trivial since the null and non-null variables can be directly told from the true model.
-In practice, we first estimate the model parameters, and then conduct variable selection based on the estimated model.
+The knockoff procedure described previously requires the true joint model for {$\YY_i$, $\WW_i$, and $\ZZ_i$}, which is infeasible in practice.
+When the true model is known, the variable selection problem becomes trivial since the null and non-null variables can be directly identified from the true model.
+In practice, we first estimate the model parameters and then conduct variable selection based on the estimated model.
 This procedure involves three steps.
-First, estimate the parameters $\Xi$ in the Gaussian copula model.
-This is done by the maximum likelihood estimator \eqref{eq:mmlcopula}.
-Second, estimate the parameters $\bbb$ and $\sigma^2$ based on the log-likelihood \eqref{eq:loglik}, where the estimated Gaussian copula model $\hat \Xi$ is plugged in.
-Third, select variables by plugging the estimated parameters $\hat \Xi$, $\hat \bbb$, $\hat \rrr$ and $\hat \sigma^2$ into {Algorithm \ref{alg:pfer2}} or \ref{alg:derandom2}.
+First, estimate the parameters $\Xi$ in the Gaussian copula model {as well as the parameters $\Lambda_1, \ldots, \Lambda_{p_1}$ in the measurement models for $Z_{ij}$.} This is done by the maximum likelihood estimator \eqref{eq:mmlcopula}.
+Second, estimate the parameters {$\bbb$, $\beta_0$, $\sigma^2$, and $\Delta$} based on the log-likelihood \eqref{eq:loglik}, where the estimated Gaussian copula model $\hat \Xi$ {and the estimated measurement models $\hat \Lambda_1, ... ,\hat \Lambda_{p_1}$ are } plugged in. {Third, select variables by plugging the estimated parameters $\hat \Xi$, $\hat \Lambda_j$s, $\hat \bbb$, $\hat \beta_0$, $\hat \sigma^2$, and $\hat{\Delta}$ into {Algorithm \ref{alg:pfer2}} or \ref{alg:derandom2}.}

 Empirically, simulation results in Section~\ref{sec:sim} show that PFER is well controlled when we apply the above three-step procedure.
 Theoretically, by plugging into the estimated model rather than the true model, the PFER can no longer be exactly controlled as described in Propositions~\ref{prop:pfer0} and \ref{prop:pfer}.
-Following a similar proof strategy as in {\cite{barber2020robust}}, we show that this procedure is robust, in the sense that the resulting PFER is controlled near $\nu$, if the plug-in model is sufficiently accurate.
+Following a similar proof strategy as in {\cite{barber2020robust}}, we show that this procedure is robust, in the sense that the resulting PFER is controlled near $\nu$ if the plug-in model is sufficiently accurate.
 Note that {\cite{barber2020robust}} only consider the robustness of model-X knockoffs for controlling false discovery rate and does not cover PFER.